Minneapolis Teachers Will Strike Tuesday

-MINNEAPOLIS (WCCO) — Minneapolis public school teachers will officially strike starting Tuesday.
+MINNEAPOLIS (WCCO) — Minneapolis public school educators are officially on strike as of Tuesday morning.

 The Minneapolis Federation of Teachers and Education Support Professionals announced the strike early Monday evening.
 The union and school district failed to come to an agreement during the 10-day cooling period following a strike authorization vote late last month.READ MORE: St. Paul Teachers, School District Reach Tentative Deal, Avoiding Strike